Anthony Alfredo: NASCAR Cup Series

+Alfredo originally qualified for the 2026 Daytona 500, beating out B. J. McLeod and J. J. Yeley in Duel 2, but was disqualified after failing inspection and subsequently disallowed from entering the race.

 Personal life

 Alfredo celebrates winning at Dover International Speedway in Saturday Night Thunder, part of the eNASCAR iRacing Pro Invitational Series in 2020.

 Alfredo has experience in the commercial building field.
 He is also an avid video game player and has set up his own social media channels for others to view his gaming.